Arkay-1248/Do-Not-Go-Gentle/Readme.md

 I know you may want to add some extra mods on top of this.
 I also know I will not stop you from doing so; therefore, I have to say that I can only help you to the fullest of my ability if you _have not_ added any mods.
 ENBs, racemenu presets, and cbbe bodyslide presets are an exception to this rule.

+Weapons, armors, spells, followers, etc... might not be as easy to add as you might think.
+Just throwing in a random weapon/armor will probably get you killed.
+Adding followers will almost definitely underperform.

 As a suggestion: _DO NOT_ put any additional mods with plugins below the paper maps, but preferably they should go above DynDOLOD.esp.

 ## Updating the modlist